FreeAndFair/ColoradoRLA/docs/24_sos_run_book.md

 ### Audit Rounds

 Once the audit is launched, the first round of the audit begins.
 In each round, the tool shows each County a list of ballot cards to be reviewed.
-As the County Audit Boards review ballot cards and enter interpretations, the Secretary of State can see the number of ballot cards reviewed so far, the number of ballot cards with discrepancies,
-<!— the number of disagreements —>
-and the number of ballot cards yet to be reviewed in the current round in the County Update table.
+As the County Audit Boards review ballot cards and enter interpretations, the Secretary of State can see the number of ballot cards reviewed so far, the number of ballot cards with discrepancies (between audit board interpretations and the CVR file), the number of ballot cards on which the audit board disagreed, and the number of ballot cards yet to be reviewed in the current round in the County Update table.

-<!— and what of the "Contest Update" table? —>

 ### 25.2.3 (C) Comparisons, Termination, Additional Ballots